 - You can exchange money internationally without any exchange fees

 - Increased load and spend limits

 - Free financial coaching from KOHO experts

 - All of the features of the Premium plan come with $84 annual fee

 - New card designs

-The KOHO Premium is undoubtedly one of the best foreign credit cards in Canada, being suitable for businesspeople or tourists who travel constantly to other countries.
+The KOHO Premium is great prepaid card in Canada and is suitable for people who travel constantly to other countries.